ASKnetCommunity/OER_documents_template/README.md

 **Note: Please use images with less file sizes, they should not go beyond 500 KB (= 0.5 MB).** :+1:

-**This is bold text**

-_This text is italicized_

-For further information about GitHub visit: [ASKnet GitHub Guidance](https://asknet-open-training.github.io/Github-Guidance/) (this is how you embed links)

 ## Information about Markdown Language